Flight-Free-UK/flight_free_uk_website/source/posts/the-lifeboat-station-project.html.markdown

 ![Picture shows a small pier with an orange lifeboat and a few smaller boats at the end of it.
 The sea is a muted turquoise green and the sky is moody with dark clouds.
 There are green hills in the background. ](/images/uploads/lifeboatstationproject-by_jacklowe_salcombe_lifeboat_2020-03-05-scaled-e1608399283478.jpg "The lifeboat at Salcombe, Devon")

-##### For me, lifeboat stations are a wonderment, bristling with state-of-the-art gear and gadgetry – perfect inspiration for younger souls, perhaps even rekindling some of the youth buried within older souls too!
+For me, lifeboat stations are a wonderment, bristling with state-of-the-art gear and gadgetry – perfect inspiration for younger souls, perhaps even rekindling some of the youth buried within older souls too!

 The memories and experiences of my journey around our islands are too numerous to count.
 It’s easy to overlook our own shores, but we are blessed with a coastline as beautiful and varied as any in the world, and one that we can explore for a fraction of the emissions of a flight.

+> It’s easy to overlook our own shores, but we are blessed with a coastline as beautiful and varied as any in the world, and one that we can explore for a fraction of the emissions of a flight.

-##### Its treasures are all within easy reach if ever I choose to revisit them, something I will undoubtedly pursue for the rest of my days.
+Its treasures are all within easy reach if ever I choose to revisit them, something I will undoubtedly pursue for the rest of my days.

 *Y﻿ou can read more about Jack and his Lifeboat Station Project here:  <https://lifeboatstationproject.com/>*